KingCoder6741/Football-Giants/README.md

 A sleek, interactive split-screen landing page dedicated to two of the biggest football clubs in the world: **Real Madrid** and **Manchester United**.

 ## 🚀 Live Demo
-You can view the live site here: `[INSERT YOUR GITHUB PAGES URL HERE]`
+You can view the live site here: `(https://github.com/KingCoder6741/Football-Giants)`

 ## ✨ Features
 - **Split-Screen Design:** Visual balance between the two legendary clubs.